A SEA OF PEARLS & LEAVES

 “That’s never happened before.”
 She squeezes me tight.
 “Tell me more.”

 “She—the thing that looks like me—was swimming toward me.
-Her eyes were milky, and her skin was translucent with dark veins visible underneath.
+Her eyes were milky, and her skin was translucent.
+I could see dark veins underneath.
 Barnacles encrusted her forehead, chest, and arms.
 Her tangled, white hair drifted all around.
 When she swam away, she had tail.”

 “A tail?
 That’s new.”